Bally, Howrah

-Bally is a neighbourhood in the city of Howrah of Howrah district in the Indian state of West Bengal.
+Bally is a neighbourhood in Howrah of Howrah district in the Indian state of West Bengal.
+Bally is under the jurisdiction of Bally Police Station of Howrah City Police.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

-Bally is under the jurisdiction of Bally Police Station of Howrah City Police.
-It is governed by the Bally Municipality.

 Geography

 Bally is located at 22.65°N 88.34°E and also the northernmost part of Howrah city.
 It has an average elevation of 15 metres (49 feet).
 It is more elevated in the west than the east (where flows the Hoogly river), thus leading to a problem of water logging.
-Bally is separated from Uttarpara, Hooghly by Bally Canal (Bally Khal) at its north.
+Bally is separated from Uttarpara, Hooghly, by Bally Canal (Bally Khal) at its north.
 A Bridge was constructed over Bally Canal in 1846 to join the two localities.

 Transport

 An important transportation hub of Kolkata, Bally is connected to Dakshineswar, Kolkata via Vivekananda Setu and Nivedita Setu.
 State Highway 6/ Grand Trunk Road and Belghoria Expressway also pass through Bally.
 From here, people can avail a number of buses to go to Kolkata (via Vivekananda Setu), Howrah (via National Highway 16) and Hooghly (via National Highway 19).